top of page

 This beautiful and rare original French Art Deco chrome and ceramic uplight floor lamp or torchère (torchiere) was designed by Henri Chaumeil (1877-1944).
 It features a tall chromed metal base with three hexagonal poles and a faceted base in shiny chrome and black finish patina.
 The top of the torchiere has a tall ceramic tulip-shaped shade in green celadon finish glaze with dimensional black ring handles.
 The inside of the shade has a glossy white glaze finish.
 Two heavy and thick glass slabs with a faceted design are inserted between the ceramic lampshade and the chrome base.

-Henri Chaumeil (1877-1944), France.
+Note: Henri Chaumeil (1877-1944), France.

-Trained by his father Aristide he exhibited his works shortly before 1914 at the Salon des Artistes Indépendants.
+Trained by his father Aristide, Henri exhibited his works shortly before 1914 at the Salon des Artistes Indépendants.
 After working during the war in a factory of fire ceramics, he settled down in Moret-sur-Loing and returned to Paris, where he studied at l'Ecole des Arts Décoratifs.
 Henri Chaumeil took part in the Salon d'Automne and the Salon des Artistes Décorateurs, and his fame keeps growing.
-With the help of his son Paul (1902-1984),
+With the help of his son Paul (1902-1984), Henri Chaumeil achieves a high-quality ornamental and utilitarian porcelain style, thus confirming his perfect mastery of "petit feu ceramics*."

 $16,000.00Price